Saving money doesn’t have to be so hard. It just takes practice.

 If you’re not claiming enough allowances, you’re essentially letting Uncle Sam borrow money from you without paying interest.
 Make changes to your tax form so that you have extra money to save throughout the year.

 Some of us have no problem saving money on our own.
-Others may need someone to help them reign in their spending.
+Others may need someone to help them rein in their spending.

 Choose a family member or friend who can help you stick to your spending plan.
 This should be someone who can check in with you regularly and keep you from making decisions that would cause you to spend money unnecessarily.
 You could even come up with a game and compete with the person holding you accountable to see who can save the most first.